edselpinpin/gameApp/README.md

-A game app based on the "Pig Dice Game".
+A game based on the Piggy Game".
-Written on HTML,CSS and JavaScript (ES5)
+Part of the Complete Javascript Course on Udemy.com by Jonas Schmedtmann

 https://edselpinpin.github.io/gameApp/